-In addition to courses in history, history of science, and the sciences, students select courses from fields such as philosophy, government, literature, sociology, anthropology, law, and public policy.
+Graduate students select courses in history of science and history as well as in fields such as philosophy, government, literature, sociology, anthropology, law, and public policy.
 Courses in the Program on Science, Technology, and Society at the Massachusetts Institute of Technology may be taken by cross-registration, as may courses in Science, Technology, and Policy at the Harvard Kennedy School.
 PhD students may also choose to pursue a secondary field such as critical media practice; studies of women, gender, and sexuality; film and visual studies; or science, technology, and society.

 Our students are encouraged to engage with the department’s Collection of Historical Scientific Instruments, which is one of the largest and richest university collections in the world.
 These objects represent a broad range of periods and scientific disciplines, including astronomy, navigation, horology, surveying, geology, calculating, physics, biology, medicine, psychology, electricity, and communication.
 Many departmental courses have a component that uses the collections and students may participate in the curating of special exhibitions; several of our recent PhD graduates have gone on to careers in museum work.

 Our programs are exciting and intellectually demanding, and our graduate student community is stimulating and diverse.
 We welcome international students, and in recent years have admitted applicants from many countries, including Taiwan, China, Great Britain, India, Romania, Israel, Germany, Mexico, and Canada.